21 Reasons to Move to Cape Town

 Just like California, Cape Town is super sunny and offers great weather all year round.

 During the summer, it’s pretty much blue skies from dawn ‘til dusk.
 Temperatures usually hover around the late 20s (in Celscius, that is).
-It can get hotter though – in 2022, we had some days where the temperature hit 40 degrees, which was definitely too hot if you ask me.
+It can get even hotter though!

 The temperature tends to drop at night, so even in the summer you might need to take a jacket out in the evening.